genelewis/countySTATS/README.md

 ### Updating Data Points
 - - - -
 All the data for these charts are held in .CSV files, which can be updated in a text editor or in Excel.
-I’ve included @genelewis’s additional .CSV files that have a bit more information in the folder `unusedStatistics`, but the CSV’s that the charts rely on are stripped down versions with _only_ the necessary data and nothing else.

 The code will take care of formatting the numbers; if editing the data points in Excel, there’s no need to convert into a specific number format (e.g., “Percentage”).
 There’s also no hard-coded limit to the number of data points one chart can interpret (if a 78th county was created in Oklahoma, it could be safely added to both the .CSV files and the selector on `countystats.html` to be viewed.